e-weglarz-tomczak/m2r/README.md

 ## Running the program
 In the console or in a Python IDE run the following:

 `python m2r.py`

 or

 `python3 m2r.py`

 Then, please provide all necessary information (i.e., paths to directories, values of hyperparameters).
+The output of the program is a new model with information from microbiota.

 ## Citing the code
 If you find our program interesting or you use it in your work, please cite the following paper: